 You will explore scientific approaches to understanding the mind, brain and behaviour.
 Our Psychology department works in partnership with the nationally recognised Higher Education Academy (HEA) to continually develop the quality of both our staff and the course, focusing on self-development, contemporary learning practices and integrating practice within the community.

 Instead of only engaging with other academics and psychologists, we focus on connecting with, and making an impact on, the local community through links with businesses, NHS and the surrounding prison services.
+Our graduates will not only gain a degree with some of the most diverse career options, but also the transferrable skills to support this.

 Importantly, all content is underpinned by active learning - degree content and assessment not only meet the criteria for our accrediting body, but allow flexibility of the learning process, which can be tailored to career goals.
 Specific modules dedicated to employability skills and creation of impact within the local community will further support this.